Rahulsharma0810/notes-rvsharma-com/Books/Atomic Habits.md

 - Focus on systems over goals to create sustainable change.
 - Stay patient; results compound over time.
 - Align habits with the identity of the person you wish to become.

+Create a designated space for your specific task.
+For instance, set up a table exclusively for reading, a chair for relaxing, and a desk for working.
+This approach helps you avoid distractions from surrounding objects and reinforces a habit associated with specific objects.